Biographies of Contributors

 ESTELA LAMAT, a Chilean poet associated with the so-called "novisima" generation, is the author of Sangre Seca (Contrabando del bando en contra, 2005), Yo, La Peor de Todas (2006), and the forthcoming Colmillo molido, which will complete the trilogy.

-INGRID LANSFORD is a professional translator with a Ph.D. in English, who has published many short story translations from German and Danish.
-She received the Leif and Inger Sjoberg Prize of the American-Scandinavian Foundation in 2004 and Danish government grants in 2007 and 2011.
+INGRID G. LANSFORD's many short story translations from Danish, English, and German have appeared in over a dozen publications.
+She received the Leif and Inger Sjöberg Translation Prize of the American-Scandinavian Foundation in 2004 and grants from Denmark's Kunststyrelsen in 2007 and 2011.

 CARROL LASKER holds a PhD in Comparative Literature and is an Assistant Professor of Speech and Theater at CUNY's New York City Technical College.
 Born and raised in South Africa, she has published widely on African literature and has translated many works from Afrikaans and Kaaps.
 These include the poetry and drama of Adam Small as well as Arthur Nuthall Fula's The Golden Magnet.
 Her current project is recording and translating Black South African women's narratives.